 Senior Lecturer, Institute of Childhood and Education

-Throughout November 2015 we've been celebrating our PGCE Secondary and MA Education graduates and sharing their success stories.
-We recently caught up with 2015 MA Education graduate Alex Ford who will be returning to Leeds Trinity in January 2016 in his newly appointed role as a Senior Lecturer in ICE, teaching on the PGCE programme.
-It was lovely to hear that this was the role he had always aspired to.
+Our 2015 MA Education graduate Alex Ford returned to Leeds Trinity in January 2016 in his newly appointed role as a Senior Lecturer in ICE, teaching on the PGCE programme.
+We spoke to him shortly after he accepted the position, and it was lovely to hear that this was the role he had always aspired to.

 What were you doing before you started the MA Education?